 “As soon as we slip into the idea of the ‘bad other’ we are not fully awake.
 It’s hard to think about what’s going on politically and not buy into a seriously bad other.
-It’s part of the trance that keeps us from being awake,” says Tara Brach, author of Radical Compassion https://www.tarabrach.com/radical-compassion/.
-Tara reminds us that “…because of bias and our conditioning most people don’t truly believe we’re all equal.”
-We carry in our minds some sense of hierarchy, whether based on perceived intelligence, culture, race, world view, etc. “When…we slip into a hierarchy of other, and when we live out of that hierarchy we cause harm.
-Whether we’re thinking we’re superior or inferior, we stop connecting with others.”
+It’s part of the trance that keeps us from being awake.
+In her work on Radical Compassion, Tara Brach reminds us that “…because of bias and our conditioning most people don’t truly believe we’re all equal.”
+We carry in our minds some sense of hierarchy, whether based on perceived intelligence, culture, race, world view, etc. “When…we slip into a hierarchy of other, and when we live out of that hierarchy we cause harm. “ Whether we’re thinking we’re superior or inferior, we stop connecting with others.”
 What’s the antidote?
 Again, Tara suggests, “…pause, and ask ‘What’s it like to be you?’
 Look at the other person and say to yourself ‘not superior, not inferior’.
 Who are we when we’re neither superior nor inferior to another, not trapped in the illusion of being separate?”